In 2023, smart homes are more popular than ever. Homeowners across the globe are switching to a more internet-connected future.

 - Is Smart Home Technology Safe?

 So what’s all the fuss about?
 Well, in a lot of cases, smart automation simply makes the difference between a bland, boring property and one that excites - but there’s a great deal more to it than that.
-And if you’ve ever stepped foot into a fully automated home, you’ll understand why.
+And if you’ve ever stepped foot into a fully automated house, you’ll understand why.

-What is Smart Home Technology?
+What Is Smart Home Technology?

-Smart home technology is a network of intelligent home devices designed to automate the things homeowners use every day.
-Relying only on Wi-Fi, this automation boosts energy efficiency, security, comfort and style, all from a single device.
+"Smart home technology" is used to describe internet-connected home systems that automate the things homeowners will use every day.
+They can boost energy efficiency, security, comfort and style, and all are controllable from a single device.

 - Smart Lighting Systems

 - Smart Sound Systems